FAQ

 • All residents of and/or real property owners in the City of Charlottesville, and the counties of Albemarle, Greene, Louisa and Nelson are eligible to obtain free library cards.

 • An individual not meeting the above criteria may purchase a library card on an annual basis for $30.
 The annual fee must be paid with cash or check.
-These patrons are also welcome to apply for a free "Computer Use Only" card.
+These patrons are also welcome to apply for a free "In-House Use Only" card, which gives access meeting room keys and Chromebooks, as well as use public computers and any database used on the library network (NOTE: Libby and Kanopy are not accessible with In-House Use Cards).

 • Institutional cards are not issued.